Scientists at the University of Washington’s Department of Genome Sciences, report that they can zero in on remnant Neanderthal DNA in modern humans.

 Just last month researchers from the Max Planck Institute for Evolutionary Anthropology sequenced the full genome of a Neanderthal woman.
 They did this by extracting DNA from her 50,000-year-old fossilized toe bone found at a site in Siberia.
 The sequence was done at a quality comparable to what would be done for a living person.
 And the researchers were able to use the sequence to show how genes flowed between these populations.

 This and other breakthroughs have only increased the pace of our changing understanding of early human evolution.
 As we learn more, our curiosity about those early cousins only seems to grow.

-Take a look at these new illustrations of Neanderthals done for an exhibit called Britain, One Million Years of Human History put together by the National History Museum in the UK.
+Take a look at these new illustrations of Neanderthals done for an exhibit called Britain.
+It’s called One Million Years of Human History and was put together by the National History Museum in the UK.

 Got Neanderthal DNA?